Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/TypeScript Assessment Solutions/README.md

 </details>

-**Question: 29** Choose an appropriate answer in order to execute the below code without any error:
+**Question 29:** Choose an appropriate answer in order to execute the below code without any error:

 ```typescript
 function fun(a) {